 Often, it is HSLDA’s first-response advice and correspondence that prevent a situation from escalating into a full-blown legal problem down the road.
 A family may consider it extremely unlikely that they will run afoul of a government official, but if initial confusion or misunderstanding is not properly handled, it can quickly spiral into serious legal trouble.

 - What other services does HSLDA provide to members?

 - HSLDA’s advocacy for homeschoolers extends well beyond legal help.
 We try to support homeschooling families in many different ways, making homeschooling a more attractive and accessible option for all parents.

 - Members-only website containing detailed information and HSLDA-designed forms to help you comply with your state’s homeschooling regulations

-- Free personal consultations by phone or email with HSLDA’s qualified, experienced staff of homeschool coordinators, who can answer your specific questions about homeschooling during the Early Years (preschool through middle school), Homeschooling thru High School, and Homeschooling a Struggling Learner
+- Free personal consultations by phone or email with HSLDA’s qualified, experienced staff of homeschool consultants, who can answer your specific questions about homeschooling toddlers to tweens (preschool through middle school), homeschooling through high school, and homeschooling a struggling learner

 - Subscription to The Home School Court Report, HSLDA’s member magazine packed with homeschooling news, tips, and encouragement

 - What services does HSLDA provide to nonmembers?

 HSLDA relies on memberships to carry out our mission to defend and advance homeschooling and parental rights.
 However, as part of our desire to encourage and support all homeschoolers, we make valuable information and resources available to nonmembers as well.
 Even if you are not a member of HSLDA, we hope you’ll benefit from services such as the following: